 Pauline van Wachem-award

-Her supervisor during the research projects is Principal Investigator Janette Burgess, who is specialised in lung disease and regenerative medicine.
+Her supervisor during the research projects is Principal Investigator Janette Burgess, who is specialized in lung disease and regenerative medicine.
 They already met during Lisette’s bachelor years, and met again in the first period of the master programme.
 She was the one that urged Lisette to send in an abstract of her research for the annual congress of the Dutch Matrix Biology Society.
 Not only was Lisette invited to speak to researchers and PhD-students from all over the world, she was also awarded best junior speaker.

 ‘I will continue the research, but expanded to fibroses in general,’ Lisette states.
 Her visa for the United States just came through.
 In November she starts working with Elliot Botvinick, professor in Biomedical Engineering at the university of California Irvine.
 ‘He has high tech microscopes that can measure the forces and interactions between cells and proteins.’